-Some customers may found that the router keeps disconnecting from the internet/modem, the internet LED on the router changes to red/orange, and it will recover automatically after minutes.
+Some customers may find that the router keeps disconnecting from the internet/modem, the internet LED on the router changes to red/orange, and it will recover automatically after minutes.
 Manually power off then power on the router can also get the connection back.
 This article aims to provide solutions to the issue.

 - Check and ensure the internet line or ISP modem is stable, bypassing the TP-Link router.
-Connect the PC directly to the ISP modem (or internet cable from wall), test and monitor the internet connectivity, ensure you have a stable connection.
+Connect the PC directly to the ISP modem (or internet cable from the wall), test and monitor the internet connectivity, ensure you have a stable connection.